nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

-Attached is the invoking task to ION infrastructure as previously established by running the ionadmin utility program.
+Attaches the invoking task to ION infrastructure as previously established by running the ionadmin utility program.
 After successful execution, the handle to the ION SDR can be obtained by a separate API call. `putErrmsg` is an ION logging API, which will be described later in this document.

 ---------------